+MERIDIAN SCHOOL DISTRICT COMMITMENTS

+BELONGING

-М ERIDIAN SCHOOL DISTRICT COMMITMENTS BELONGING Meridian strives to be a welcoming place where understanding and respect are priorities.
+Meridian strives to be a welcoming place where understanding and respect are priorities.
 Everyone will be honored, valued and heard.

+- Learners experience a community that embraces and honors who they are. - Everyone sees themselves represented in their educational environment. - All voices are invited, heard and empowered.

+COMMUNICATION

+- Mmunication that is accessible for all.
+Open communication is encouraged and valued between staff, students and our community. - Clear, consistent communication from all levels of the district supports student learning. - Students and families are informed so they can be involved and engaged in school.

+SUPPORT

+- Each learner has access to support systems and partnerships that meet their individual needs. - Students engage in their own progress using self-assessment and goal setting. - Every learner is included as an active partner when determining their level of support.

+WELLNESS

+- Members of our learning community feel physically, emotionally and academically safe at school. - Learners are supported in developing their health and wellness. - Students are taught strategies for emotional regulation and problem-solving.

+LEARNING

-Learners experience a community that embraces and honors who they are.
-Everyone sees themselves represented in their educational environment.
-All voices are invited, heard and empowered.
-COMMUNICATION Meridian commits to proactive, consistent and clear two-way communication that is accessible for all.
-Open communication is encouraged and valued between staff, students and our community.
-Clear, consistent communication from all levels of the district supports student learning.
-Students and families are informed so they can be involved and engaged in school.
-SUPPORT Meridian works in partnership with staff, families, students and community to nurture success in each and every student.
-Each learner has access to support systems and partnerships that meet their individual needs.
-Students engage in their own progress using self-assessment and goal setting.
-Every learner is included as an active partner when determining their level of support.
-WELLNESS Meridian creates an environment that supports staff and students' physical, social and emotional well-being.
-Members of our learning community feel physically, emotionally and academically safe at school.
-Learners are supported in developing their health and wellness.
-Students are taught strategies for emotional regulation and problem-solving.
-LEARNING Meridian is guided by a commitment to equitable education that develops academic and personal skills for life.
-Our youngest learners benefit from an inclusive and robust early childhood education.
-Each learner has access to rigorous grade-level instruction designed to meet their unique needs.
-All students make measurable growth toward meeting or exceeding proficiency on grade-level standards each year.
-Meridian graduates are prepared for their career and life goals.
+Meridian is guided by a commitment to equitable education that develops academic and personal skills for life.

+- Our youngest learners benefit from an inclusive and robust early childhood education. - Each learner has access to rigorous grade-level instruction designed to meet their unique needs. - All students make measurable growth toward meeting or exceeding proficiency on grade-level standards each year. - Meridian graduates are prepared for their career and life goals.